alyonabrytvina/chrome-extension/README.md

-// Chrome extension for grabbing images
+# Chrome extension for grabbing images and collecting them into zip files.